High-fidelity entanglement of metastable trapped-ion qubits with integrated erasure conversion: Error Budget

 \section{Error Budget}

-Here, we describe calculations used to estimate the dominant sources of two-qubit gate infidelity presented in Table \ref{tab:errorbudget}.
-We also detail sources of error not presented in the text, including mode heating, carrier drive tuning errors, and uneven Raman beam intensities, all of which were found to be negligible compared with those in Table \ref{tab:budget}.
+Here, we describe calculations used to estimate the dominant sources of two-qubit gate infidelity presented in Table I in the main text.
+We also detail sources of error not presented in the text, including mode heating, carrier drive tuning errors, and uneven Raman beam intensities, all of which were found to be negligible compared with those in Table I in the main text.

 \textit{Spin dephasing}.

 The Zeeman qubits used in this work suffer from spin decoherence due to their first-order sensitivity to ambient magnetic field fluctuations.
 To mitigate this, we implemented a Walsh 1 gate sequence in spin, reducing sensitivity to magnetic field noise that is slow on the timescale of the gate.
 Faster noise components however still degrade the coherence, and we found that loss of spin coherence accounted for a large portion of the total gate infidelity.
 To estimate the magnitude of this infidelity, we performed a Ramsey spin echo experiment on a single ion and measured the loss of Ramsey fringe contrast $c$ for a sequence of the same duration as the gate \cite{ballance2017high}.
 The corresponding two-qubit gate infidelity is $\frac{3}{2}\left(1-c\right)$.
 We measure a contrast loss $(1-c)$ of $17.5\times10^{-4}$ after subtracting single ion SPAM, corresponding to a gate infidelity of $26(2)\times10^{-4}$~\cite{ballance2017high}.